achiez/NebulaAuth-Steam-Desktop-Authenticator-by-Achies/README.md

    - proxy selection
    - an indicator with a hint about the proxy used (lit either yellow or red, when hovered it will display additional information)
    - timers for automatic confirmation of trade offers/sale offers on the marketplace
-   - how often to check confirmations when timers are enabled (in seconds)
+   - confirmation timer interval (in seconds)
 2. List of your accounts
 3. Login confirmation code (click to copy)
 4. Main confirmation window